 Set an intention in the form of an affirmation or mantra to transform the emotion, banishing it from your being across all time and space.

-Then ask your angels for clear guidance on new ways of responding so that you can continue to evolve with more joy, confidence and fulfilment.
+Then ask your angels for clear guidance on new ways of responding so that you can continue to evolve with more joy, confidence, and fulfillment.

 Finally, start to become aware of your breath as you open your eyes and become fully present in the day.